STEllAR-GROUP/tutorials/cscs2019/session3/README.md

 ## Batch environments
 ### General

-* The HPX startup routines can detect Batch systems
+* The HPX startup routines can detect batch systems
-* Extracts the needed information to setup the Application:
+* Extracts the needed information to setup the application:
 	* Number of threads
 	* Number of localities
 	* Host names